-My retort has been that the Constitution, the Bill of Rights, and all of the laws that have followed are written on fragile, easily destroyed paper.
+My retort had been and remains: the Constitution, the Bill of Rights, and all of the laws that have followed are written on fragile, easily destroyed paper.
 Those documents have no magical powers, and anyone with sufficient power—ill-gotten or otherwise—can choose to circumvent and/or ignore them.

 The power of which I spoke then and write about now is not the power of The Rule of Law, which is a mythical power that depends upon the Tinkerbell Effect; rather, it is the power that comes from an ability to instill fear in the minds of a critical mass of citizens—fears of significant material loss, of unjust incarceration, torture, and/or fear of death—fears used by an autocrat in order to force that critical mass into compliance.
-Imagine, for example, the treasure trove of treason that is the sum of Facebook posts and Tweets ready for pillaging by an autocrat looking to punish opponents.
+Imagine, for example, the treasure trove of what could be interpreted as treasonous that is the sum of Facebook posts and Tweets ready for pillaging by an autocrat looking to punish opponents.

 Human history is replete with thousands of examples of this use and abuse of power from playground bullies to Al Capone, Adolf Hitler and Attila the Hun, each of whom manifest our primate legacy: the instinctive need of some (almost always) males to seek and ascend to positions of power coupled with the instinctive response of the majority of a clan (or nation) to acquiesce in the face of fear.